-The Seventh year of ECGC is coming and we are already planning.
+The Seventh year of ECGC is here.
 We aren’t just PC or console gamers anymore; we flow seamlessly from our consoles, to our smartphones and yes, our work PCs to get our gaming fix.
 How’s a game developer/contractor/service provider/player supposed to keep up?
 ECGC’s program includes panels, lectures and discussions with leading innovators in several diverse tracks to lead you to success.